syntrahq/NorthLineLauncher/README.md

 ## Known Issues

-- Game compatibility varies by title.
+- Game compatibility varies by title — broader compatibility testing is ongoing.
-- The beta currently focuses only on Windows Steam.
+- The app focuses exclusively on Windows Steam.
-- Wine must be installed by the user for 0.9 Beta.
-- Full one-click runtime installation is planned for future updates.
-- GPTK availability depends on the user having access to Apple's Game Porting Toolkit.
+- Some Steam UI behavior may depend on Wine/GPTK updates.
 - The app is not notarized until the release signing pipeline is completed.
-- Some Steam UI behavior may depend on Wine/GPTK updates.

 ## FAQ